Y0Coss/docs-fork/pages/network/load_balancer/create_headers/guide.en-gb.md

 When specifying a non-standard header name, it is customary to prefix it with "X-".

-The use of variables in the header values is supported :
+The use of variables in the header values is supported:

 - `%ci` will be replaced by the visitor's IP address.
 - `%cp` will be replaced by the visitor's source port.